Biden attends memorial Mass to mark 8 years since son Beau’s death from brain cancer

 Biden, his wife, Jill, and other family members prayed for Beau Biden during the Mass at St. Joseph on the Brandywine, the Roman Catholic church where the president worships during weekends at his home near Wilmington, Delaware.

 Afterward, the family visited Beau Biden’s gravesite in the church cemetery.
 The first lady carried a bouquet of flowers.
+The president later traveled to Veterans Memorial Park in New Castle for his annual tradition of paying his respects and laying flowers.

 Beau Biden was 46 when he died of brain cancer in 2015.
 His father was vice president.

-Note: This story has been corrected to show Arlington National Cemetery is in Arlington, Virginia, not in Washington.